azhirnov/FrameGraph/docs/Introduction.md

 // present to swapchain.
 // this task must be executed after drawing.
 Task present = cmdBuffer->AddTask( Present{ image }.DependsOn( submit ));

-// skiped some code, this wiil be descripbed below
-...
 ```

 ## Deinitialization